tm8step/BigData/hive/README.md

 ## Data Load Verification

-Explain how you confirmed that the data was successfully loaded into the managed Hive table.
+This screen shows the data successfully loaded with the first 5 results for each column.

 ![Hive Load Results](screenshots/hive-load-results.png)